openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 During a failed install, the controller logs will contain useful information.
 The status of the CAPI manifests may also contain useful information, in which case it would be important to display that to users and collect for bugs and support cases.
-There is an open question about the best way to handle this UX, and we expect the answer to become more clear during development.

-As the infrastructure will be reconciled by a controller, it will be possible to resolve issues during an ongoing installation, although this would not necessarily be a feature we would call attention to for documented use cases.

-Finally, the Installer will need to be able to identify when infrastructure provisioning has failed during an installation.
+The Installer will need to be able to identify when infrastructure provisioning has failed during an installation.
 Initially this will be achieved through a timeout.
-There is an open question about whether this can be done in a more sophisticated manner.
+In the case of a failure, controller logs and cluster-api manifests will be collected in the installer log bundle.

 #### Support Procedures